Jaimeloeuf/police-man/README.md

 This project is open source and available free of charge to use, but hopefully will be offering a freemium service after first stable major release is out!
 View the current status/progress of the project below in section "Current Progress / News"

+## Content list
+@Todo Create a content list for this README so that it is easier to navigate this file.

 ## Current progress / News
 Current state of the project:  pre-alpha
 - Right now the Identity Management part is being implemented right now.
 It is the part where users can get signed Identity tokens in exchange for valid credentials, and using this access token they can then access other resources in your microservice cluster.